rhaprace/fetchpilot/README.md

 **Runtime Behavior**
 - Retries apply to idempotent methods by default (GET, HEAD, OPTIONS).
-- `Retry-After` is honored when present; otherwise backoff strategy applies.
+- Retry-After is honored when present; otherwise backoff strategy applies.
 - JSON parsing is automatic based on response content type.
 - Errors are normalized and consistently typed for reliable handling.

 **Result Model**
-- Success: includes parsed `data`, `status`, and `headers`.
+- Success: includes parsed data, status, and headers.
-- Failure: includes a normalized `error` type and message, with optional `status` and `headers`.
+- Failure: includes a normalized error type and message, with optional status and headers.

 **Environment Notes**
-- Node 18+ includes global `fetch`.
+- Node 18+ includes global fetch.
 For older versions, supply a ponyfill via options.
 - The package intentionally avoids dependencies to remain fast, small, and easy to integrate.

 **Examples**
-- Example scripts for Node and the browser are provided under `examples/`.
+- Example scripts for Node and the browser are provided under the examples/ directory.

 **Project Links**
-- Refer to the `homepage` and `repository` fields in `package.json` for the canonical resources.
+- Refer to the homepage and repository fields in package.json for the canonical resources.